PLC Logic – The Logic Behind The PLC Program

 The PLC programming language called ladder logic looks almost like electrical circuits.

-Take a peak at this small piece of ladder logic:
+Take a peek at this small piece of ladder logic:

 You should now have a better understanding of how PLC logic works.
 And if you haven’t started PLC programming yet, you should be ready to start learning ladder logic programming.